 Prepare The Cream Cheese Mixture

-- Grab another mixing bowl and add 1/2 cup of cream cheese to it.
+- Grab another medium mixing bowl and add 1/2 cup of cream cheese and 1 tbsp of powdered sugar to it.

 Mix The Cream Cheese and Chocolate

-- And beat until it’s smooth.
+- And beat again at a low speed until it’s smooth and well combined.

 Whip The Heavy Cream

-- Using an electric beater, beat the whipping cream at high speed until stiff peaks form.
+- Beat the heavy cream until soft peaks form.
+Do not overwhip, as it may turn grainy.
 Set the cream aside for later use.

 Combine Heavy Cream and Chocolate Mixture